Brisbane Metro major infrastructure

 - a new crossing on Grey Street between Queensland Performing Arts Centre (QPAC) and South Brisbane railway station

-- improved connectivity at Melbourne Street and Grey Street by providing pedestrian movement in all directions
+- improved connectivity at Melbourne Street and Grey Street, providing pedestrian movement in all directions

-- relocation of the Cultural Centre station lifts to improve public realm and maintain equitable access.
+- relocation of the Cultural Centre station lifts to maintain equitable access.

-At North Quay, Council will improve the public realm through:
+At North Quay, Council and Brisbane Move will improve the public space through:

 - a new river viewing deck and more space for pedestrians and cyclists, including a dedicated connection to Ann Street

-- maintaining the existing at-grade crossing for pedestrians and cyclists to the upstream footpath of Victoria Bridge
+- maintaining the existing crossing for pedestrians and cyclists to the upstream footpath of Victoria Bridge

 - introducing a new scramble crossing on the downstream side between Victoria Bridge and Reddacliff Place.